psycedelicAI/AI-Continuity-Architecture-Method/README.md

 # AI Continuity Architecture Method

-> A practical method for building structured external context systems that
+> A practical method for designing structured external context systems that
-> preserve project identity, meaning, authority, and working continuity across
+> preserve project identity, meaning, authority, intent, and working continuity
-> sessions, platforms, and AI model boundaries.
+> across sessions, platforms, AI models, and human–AI collaboration boundaries.

 ---

 ## Overview

-The **AI Continuity Architecture Method** explores how structured external context can support long-running human–AI collaboration.
+The **AI Continuity Architecture Method** explores how long-running human–AI projects can preserve and reconstruct meaningful context over time.

-When a complex project develops across many conversations and AI sessions, important context can become fragmented.
+When a complex project develops across many conversations, documents, tools, AI sessions, and model boundaries, important context can become fragmented.

 This may include:

 - project identity;
 - purpose and scope;
 - previous decisions;
 - canonical terminology;
-- document relationships;
+- relationships between documents and concepts;
 - current project state;
 - open questions;
 - human intent;
+- working methods;
+- privacy boundaries;
 - the reasoning behind important design choices;
 - the difference between confirmed decisions and AI-generated proposals.

-A Memory Bank provides a structured way to preserve and reuse this context.
+A **Memory Bank** provides one practical way to organize this material.

+However, the method is not limited to storing information.
+It also addresses how context should be classified, governed, validated, compiled, transferred, updated, and reviewed.

-It is not model training or fine-tuning.
+The method is not model training or fine-tuning.

-It is an external context architecture that can be provided to an AI model before or during continued work.
+It is an external context architecture that can be used before or during continued work with an AI model.

 ---